 - Address: Na Phra Lan Rd, Phra Borom Maha Ratchawang, Phranakorn District Bangkok 10200, Thailand

-With over 200,000 customers frequenting its vendors, you can imagine just how crazy everything is here.
-From clothing and food to ornaments and relics, there is absolutely everything you can imagine in this market.
+With over 200,000 customers frequenting its vendors, you can imagine just how crazy it is here.
+There is absolutely everything you can imagine in the Chatuchak weekend market, from clothing and food to ornaments and relics

-Chatuchak Market is affordable, intricate, and vast.
-It’s a weekend thing, so you can only come Saturday and Sunday.
-Bring a map so you don’t get lost in this labyrinth of sites and sounds.
+The Chatuchak weekend market is affordable, intricate, and vast.
+You can visit come Saturday and Sunday so be sure to plan it into your time when you visit Bangkok.
+Bring a map or take a tour so you don’t get lost in this labyrinth of sites and sounds.

 - Hours: 09:00-18:00 (Saturday-Tuesday), 07:00-18:00 (Wednesday-Thursday), 18:00-0:00 (Friday)